Best Self Balancing Electric Unicycle

 With the hoverboard craze, there’s been an increase in other electric personal transporters available on the market.
 Electric skateboards and other hoverboard alternatives have become very popular among kids, teens and adults.
 Electric Unicycles, which have existed since before hoverboards became one of the hottest personal transporters, are enjoyed by casual riders and commuters alike.

 If you’re not familiar with electric unicycles, they are similar in many ways to two wheel self-balancing personal transporters like hoverboards.
 Obviously, by the name, they only have one wheel.
 On each side there is a footpad that you stand on, straddling the wheel in the middle.
 Riding an electric unicycle is similar to a Segway, you lean your body to control speed and direction.
 If you’re interested in learning more about these transporters, including the best electric unicycles available keep reading.
-Check out our comparison chart and full reviews for each brand.

 Best Electric Unicycle